jfet97/andreasimonecostadotdev/content/posts/What the heck is a homomorphic mapped type?.en.md

 ```

 Once again, we have `!(target as MappedType).declaration.nameType`, which prevents the inversion in the case of using the `as` clause.
 While being homomorphic isn't an absolute requirement for inversion, because even some non-homomorphic mapped types can be inverted, it does serve as a good indicator that TypeScript might pull off the inversion.

+### resolveMappedTypeMembers and getModifiersTypeFromMappedType

+In short words, a mapped type of the form `{ [P in keyof T]: ... }`, where `T` may be a type variable or not, seems always to be able to preserve the modifiers of the original type `T`, that is called the _modifiers type_.
+Because homomorphic mapped types respect that form, they preserve the modifiers.